DawsonMacPhee/Tic-Tac-Toe-AI/Readme.md

         Links required object files together into an executable called alphatoe

     clean
-        Deletes all compiles executables and object files
+        Deletes all compiled executables and object files